gautamkrishnar/keepalive-workflow/README.md

 </details>

 ### Via JavaScript library (For GitHub Actions developers)
 For developers making awesome GitHub actions, you can consume the library in your javascript-based GitHub action by installing it from [NPM](https://www.npmjs.com/package/keepalive-workflow).
+Make sure that your GitHub action uses checkout action since this library needs it as a dependency.
 You can also ask your users to include it as an additional step as mentioned in the first part.

 #### Install the package